Bevy Plugins

 Extending the Engine

-When you implement a Bevy plugin within the SDK, you are working with the engine’s core building blocks.
+When you implement a Bevy plugin within the SDK, you are working with the framework’s core building blocks.
 You can define Systems to handle frame-by-frame logic, manage global Resources, or attach Components to entities in the 3D scene.

 use fdk::libs::prelude::*;